 Now that I went through the entire process of building my own tiny house I can tell you there are things I will caution others to do.

 First of all, plan out the whole process.
 Think about how much space you need.
 Allow storage, everywhere you can find it.
-Consider builtins, custom seating and bedding.
+Consider built-ins, custom seating, and bedding.

 Try to make your space multifunctional.
 Can your table turn into a desk to work on?
 Will the couch open into an extra bed if you need it?
-Can you add a fold down counter for more space in your kitchen so you have an extra counter when you need it?
+Can you add a fold-down counter for more space in your kitchen so you have an extra counter when you need it?

 Eliminate most of the things you can before you move into the tiny house.
-This is one time it is better to have too little, then to have entirely too much and no place to put it.
+This is one time it is better to have too little than to have entirely too much and no place to put it.
 Figure out what you need and what purpose it will serve when keeping or discarding things.
 Check out Tiny House Talk for great ideas on how to downsize your home and possessions, or you can read an article I wrote on downsizing here.